-- Spelling errors are to be highlighted (sp) and from Y1 corrections are to be made as directed by the class teacher. - Children should respond clearly to marking, by writing their reply (spelling correction, answer to a question posed or simply an acknowledgement that they have read the teacher's comment) using a green pen. - Teachers will signify if the child has achieved the learning objective using a green, yellow or red highlighter. - Children will self-assess using traffic lights or smiley faces.
+- Spelling errors are to be highlighted (sp) and from Y1 corrections are to be made as directed by the class teacher. - Children should respond clearly to written feedback, by writing their reply (spelling correction, answer to a question posed or simply an acknowledgement that they have read the teacher's comment) using a green pen. - Teachers will signify if the child has achieved the learning objective using a green, yellow or pink highlighter. - Children will self-assess verbally, using thumbs up/thumbs down or smiley faces.